jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

 * SSH public key: `ssh-ed25519 AAAAC3N [..]
 Ansible`
 * IP Config (net0): `DHCP`

-Use a randomnly generated password for your `ansible` user, then save it in a vault, such as Proton Pass or Bitwarden/Vaultwarden.
+Use a randomnly generated password for your `ansible` user, then save it in a vault, such as [Proton Pass](https://proton.me/pass) or [Vaultwarden](https://github.com/dani-garcia/vaultwarden).
 Also add it to the Ansible vault, so it can be used later to provision the VM.

 Once you are finished, do not forget to use the `Regenerate image` button to update the CD-ROM containing the Cloud-Init configuration.
 Or you can use the following command from the terminal: